Vajrap/ABED/Server/README.md

 ## Notes

 - The scheduler computes in-game time from the real clock each run; no persistent game-time state is stored between restarts.
+- Loop metrics track total/success/failure counts, consecutive failures, and last error; phase failures emit a warning after three consecutive errors and are reset on the next success.
 - At the start of each in-game day (`hour === 1`), the server snapshots game state, market data, resource tracking, and news archives back into Postgres.
 - This project was created using `bun init` in bun v1.2.12.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.